jenkinsci/gitlab-plugin/README.md

 ### Freestyle and Pipeline jobs
 1. In the *Build Triggers* section:
+    * Select *Build when a change is pushed to GitLab*
-    * Check the ``Build when a change is pushed to GitLab.``
+    * Make a note of the *GitLab CI Service URL* appearing on the same line with *Build when a change is pushed to GitLab*.
+You will later use this URL to define a GitLab web hook.
-    * Use the check boxes to trigger builds on Push and/or Merge Request events and/or Note Request(Comment in Merge Request)
+    * Use the check boxes to trigger builds on *Push Events* and/or *Merge Request Events*
-    * Optionally enable building open merge requests again after a push to the source branch.
+    * Optionally use *Rebuild open Merge Requests* to enable re-building open merge requests after a push to the source branch
-    * If you check *Note Events* then you should set trigger phrase(exact phrase or Java Regular Expression) in Trigger Phrase field.
+    * If you selected *Rebuild open Merge Requests* other than *None*, check *Comments*, and specify the *Comment for triggering a build*.
+A new build will be triggered when this phrase appears in a commit comment.
+In addition to a literal phrase, you can also specify a Java regular expression.
 2. Configure any other pre build, build or post build actions as necessary
 3. Click *Save* to preserve your changes in Jenkins.